Towards Real-Time Advancement of Underwater Visual Quality with GAN: Experiments and Discussion

-In this section, some feature-related algorithms, including SIFT \cite{bib:Lo04}, Harris \cite{bib:Ha88}, Canny \cite{bib:Ca86}, and SSD \cite{bib:Liu16}, are employed to test the application of FRS and GAN-RS from the perspectives of the fundamental features and object detection.
-Consistent with the previous comparison, the test set contains public data, terribly hazy environments, and greenish or bluish scenes, samples of which are shown in Fig.~\ref{fig:ssd}(a)--(d), respectively.
-A SIFT match is first utilized to test the proposed methods.
-As shown in Fig.~\ref{fig:ssd}(a), a few key points can be obtained using SIFT in the original frame, and a match seldom occurs.
-On the contrary, assisted by the proposed algorithms, salient features are extracted, and a multitude of matches appear.
-Note that SIFT draws more key points with GAN-RS than with FRS, revealing that GAN-RS is more efficient.
+In this subsection, some feature-extraction algorithms, including SIFT \cite{bib:Lo04}, Harris \cite{bib:Ha88}, Canny \cite{bib:Ca86}, and SSD \cite{bib:Liu16}, are employed to test the application of the GAN-RS from the perspectives of fundamental features and object detection.
+As shown in Fig.~\ref{fig:ssd}, few key points can be obtained by SIFT in the original frame, and a correct match seldom occurs.
+There are limited improvements brought by most compared methods.
+On the contrary, assisted by the GAN-RS, salient features are extracted, and a multitude of accurate matches appear.

-For object detection, SSD is employed to locate targets within a frame.
-Our SSD model is trained using the aforementioned datasets, and the training data contains the original frames and the various-parameter-FRS processed version.
-As shown in Fig.~\ref{fig:ssd}(b)--(d), SSD is leveraged for the trepang, shell, urchin, and starfish targets.
-However, when it works on the original scene, SSD struggles with the recall rate and precision.
-By contrast, the performance of SSD dramatically improves if facilitated using FRS or GAN-RS.
+As for underwater object detection, the SSD is employed to locate and classify targets.
+As shown in Fig.~\ref{fig:ssd}, the SSD is leveraged for sea-urchins and scallops, and our SSD model is trained and tested with the dataset provided by \url{http://www.cnurpc.org}.
+However, when it works on the original scene, the SSD struggles with the recall rate and precision \cite{bib:Liu16}.
+Most methods can hardly remedy this issue.
+Moreover, some approaches could bring false positive.
+By contrast, the performance of the SSD dramatically improves if facilitated by the GAN-RS.

-The numerical comparison is shown in Table~\ref{tab:ssd}, by which the scene-irrelevant superiorities of FRS and GAN-RS are revealed.
-By comparison, SIFT and Harris perform better when combined with GAN-RS, whereas the output of FRS covers more edges.
-Moreover, the recall rate and precision of SSD are promoted more rapidly with the assistance of the proposed approaches.
-It is therefore verified that the proposed FRS and GAN-RS contribute to the extraction of fundamental and high-level features of underwater images.
+The numerical comparison is shown in Table~\ref{tab:ssd}, where ``P/R" denotes \emph{precision / recall rate} produced by SSD detection; ``SIFT, Harris" are the number of SIFT key points and Harris corners; ``Canny" computes the pixel-level edge ratio in an image.
+By comparison, the SIFT and Harris perform better when combined with GAN-RS, whereas the output of FRS covers more edges.
+Moreover, the recall rate and precision of SSD are promoted more rapidly with the assistance of the GAN-RS.
+Therefore, it is verified that the proposed GAN-RS contributes to the extraction of fundamental and high-level features of underwater images.